MattiaPerrone123/lumbar_discs_segmentation/README.md

 ## Results
 For the segmentation task using the Swin Transformer, we achieved the following results:<br>
-**Intersection over Union (IoU):** 0.79 (95% CI, 0.77–0.80)<br>
+* **Intersection over Union (IoU):** 0.79 (95% CI, 0.77–0.80)<br>
-**Dice Similarity Coefficient:** 0.88 (95% CI, 0.87–0.89)<br>
+* **Dice Similarity Coefficient:** 0.88 (95% CI, 0.87–0.89)<br>
 These results align with [previous analyses](./Papers/Van_der_graaf_2023) of this dataset

 Incorporating the latent features extracted from the 3D autoencoder into a gradient boosting classifier improved disc bulging prediction compared to using geometric features alone.
-The performance was comparable to studies that combine geometric and anthropometric data (see tables below for detailed results)
+The performance was comparable to studies that combine geometric and anthropometric data [(Hung et al. 2021)](./Papers/Hung_2021.pdf) and [(Lin et al. 2024)](./Papers/Lin_2024.pdf).
+We also showed that combining geometric and latent features for the current dataset leads to an improvemeny in model performance for disc bulging predictions (see tables below for detailed results)

 <br>